 - NFTuesday, a day solely focused on charitable giving by NFT projects, creators, and platforms.
 As a celebration of everything NFT philanthropy-related, NFTuesday provided a great opportunity for nonprofits to connect with NFT projects and use NFT philanthropy to diversify their year-end revenue sources.

-- Causes Week.
+- Impact Week.
 During one week of December in 2021, The Giving Block highlighted Impact Index Funds.
 These funds are a unique opportunity for donors to make a contribution that’s distributed equally among multiple nonprofits.
 The themes of Impact Index Funds include education, mental health, animals, and more.
 Donors are able to multiply their impact and participating nonprofits are able to tap into yet another method of crypto fundraising.

 - Unique crypto fundraising events, such as an exclusive holiday concert, NFT charity auctions, and major figures in the crypto community taking the Crypto Giving Pledge, including Dan Hannum and Rick Bakas.